 With high levels of uncertainty in the market today, businesses need to survive in an extremely tough environment, where any strategic mistake can cost them their future.
 However, even if turbulence turns out to be more than just a few bumps, there are still ways to recover, with Qantas being a good example.

-Speaking at the Strategic Planning Innovation Summit in San Francisco in May, Kieran Duck, Strategy Manager at Qantas Engineering discussed how despite drowning in multiple problems, Qantas, one of the oldest airlines in the world, has overcome challenges without losing face.
+Speaking at the recent Strategic Planning Innovation Summit in San Francisco, Kieran Duck, Strategy Manager at Qantas Engineering discussed how despite drowning in multiple problems, Qantas, one of the oldest airlines in the world, has overcome challenges without losing face.

 Preserving their legacy and retaining success, however, turned out to be a difficult task, and in late 2011, Qantas experienced problems which threatened their future.
 Almost every industry was affected by the global financial crisis and Qantas wasn't an exception, where Kieran refers to international markets being a complete mess.
 Moreover, at that unpleasant period for businesses, the company also had industrial disputes, followed by the rising popularity of their competitors in the market.

 Qantas started looking for ways to recover - beginning with its inner structure.
 When they looked at the level of engagement in the company, Kieran told us ‘they found that 27% of their staff fell into the group that was annoyed with their job.'
 He added that having this situation today would usually end in employees seeking job opportunities elsewhere, but not at that time: 'People couldn't get paid elsewhere, and we ended up with 27% of our staff really annoyed and having no plans to go anywhere,' so labor unions got involved instantly, causing more problems for Qantas and damaging its spotless reputation.